3.22: United States Medical Licensing Examinations (USMLE) Requirements: Step 1, Step 2 CK and Step 2 CS

 Failure to meet these requirements will result in review by the CP3.
 Passing an institutionally administered USMLE equivalency exam may, under certain circumstances and in the discretion of the CP3, serve to meet Step 2 CK requirements for the MD degree.
 Such institutionally administered USMLE equivalency exams do not, however, meet requirements for licensure to practice medicine.

 Students must take the USMLE Step 2 CS (Clinical Skills) examination prior to graduation.
 A passing score is not required for graduation but is required to sit for Step 3; passing Step 3 is required for licensure in California and virtually every other state.
 Note: Students not intending to enter the residency match may qualify for an exemption.
 A letter co-signed by the student and advisor must be submitted to the CP3 for approval.
 The student must have passed the school’s CPX exam before requesting the Step 2 CS exemption.

 The USMLE Step 1 and Step 2 CK are administered by computer at Prometric Test Centers.
 Testing occurs throughout the year, except for the first two weeks in January.

 Up-to-date information on the availability of testing times at Prometric is posted at http://www.prometric.com

-Scheduling permits for a practice test session may be obtained at http://www.usmle.org
+Scheduling permits for a practice test sessions: http://www.usmle.org

 To apply for USMLE Step 1, log into the NBME website to complete the online application.
 At the end of the online application, there are instructions for completing a “Certification of Identification and Authorization Form."
 Print and complete the form.
 Attach a photo.
 Submit the completed form to the School of Medicine Registrar’s Office for completion.